Nekhoroshev type stability for non-local semilinear Schr\"odinger equations: Introduction

 \subsection{Nekhoroshev Stability in Infinite Dimensions}

-The classic Nekhoroshev theorem establishes the exponential stability times for all initial data within a domain in finite-dimensional Hamiltonian systems subjected to small analytic perturbations in \cite{N77}.
-This represents a significant qualitative improvement over the polynomial stability times typically obtained via averaging methods.
-Crucially, it provides a framework for addressing questions such as the stability of the solar system, offering effective stability guarantees that hold even when initial conditions lie outside the non-resonant sets required by KAM theory.
+The classic Nekhoroshev theorem provides exponential stability times for all initial data within a domain in finite-dimensional Hamiltonian systems subject to small analytic perturbations.
+This result, originally established by Nekhoroshev \cite{N77}, represents a cornerstone in stability theory for Hamiltonian systems.
+This represents a significant qualitative improvement over the polynomial stability times typically obtained via averaging methods, which generally exhibit slower decay rates for perturbative systems.
+Crucially, the theorem provides a framework for addressing questions such as the long-term stability of the solar system.
+It offers effective stability guarantees even for initial conditions lying outside the strictly non-resonant sets assumed in KAM theory.
+Subsequently, the Nekhoroshev theorem has also been extensively generalized to more general finite-dimensional Hamiltonian systems.
+We do not attempt to comprehensively enumerate the following results here \cite{B99,B16,B20,YL25}.

-In recent years, Nekhoroshev stability for infinite-dimensional Hamiltonian systems has attracted significant attention.
-This interest stems from the fact that many physically significant partial differential equations, particularly various forms of the Schr\"odinger equation, can be studied within the framework of infinite-dimensional Hamiltonian systems.
-Substantial progress has been made concerning the stability times under different regularity assumptions.
-For instance, finite differentiability yields stability times of polynomial order in $\frac{1}{\epsilon}$, as in \cite{BDGS07,BFM24,BFG20,BMP19,BMP20,FM23,FM24}.
-Gevrey regularity leads to stability times of order $\exp(|\ln \epsilon|^c)$ for some $c>0$, as in\cite{CLW24} Recent results also address ultra-differentiable regularity.
+In recent years, there has been significant interest in extending Nekhoroshev stability to infinite-dimensional Hamiltonian systems.
+This shift is motivated by the relevance of such systems to many important physical problems, including partial differential equations with Hamiltonian structures.
+In addition, there are also many results that extend the KAM theory to infinite-dimensional Hamiltonian systems, namely Hamiltonian PDEs, such as in the literature \cite{KP96,B98,BBM14}.
+However, extending the classical theory to this setting confronts a significant mathematical challenge: the density of resonances among infinitely many frequencies, which complicates the analysis of stability.
+Substantial progress has been made in analyzing stability times under various regularity assumptions.
+Specifically, the dependence of stability times on differentiability, Gevrey regularity, and ultra-differentiability has been extensively studied.
+For instance, finite differentiability yields stability times of polynomial order in \( \frac{1}{\varepsilon} \), as demonstrated in \cite{BDGS07,BFM24,BFG20,BG24,BMP19,BMP20,FM23}.
+For systems with Gevrey regularity, stability times improve significantly to the order \( \exp(|\ln \varepsilon|^c) \) for some \( c > 0 \), as demonstrated in \cite{FG13,CLW24}.
+Recent results also address ultra-differentiable regularity.
 For most of these equations, the analysis crucially relies on the introduction of infinitely many external parameters, such as those arising from convolution potentials or inherent non-resonance properties.
-However, these results establish stability only for a large measure set of specific frequencies and do not resolve the stability question for the original equation itself.
+However, these results establish stability only for a set of specific non-resonant frequencies of large measure and do not resolve the stability question for the original equation itself.